 t: 0116 241 8331 e: firstname.lastname@example.org

-A 4-day course from lunch on Monday to lunch on Friday, in Leicester UK, or brought to your own organisation if you have 6-8 people wishing to become tutors.
+A 4-day course from lunch on Monday to lunch on Friday.
+We bring the training to your own organisation if you have 6-8 people wishing to become tutors.

 APT courses are recognised as being exemplary, and the School for Tutors is the course that teaches suitably talented people how to achieve the required standard.
 The course teaches how to present APT's courses, and uses one such for delegates to practice presenting.
 It does not teach how to write a course (courses are established APT courses, tutors don't need to write them).

 Depending on your level of qualification and experience those who successfully graduate from the course become APT accredited as a Tutor (Level 1) or an Assistant Tutor,

 For a full discussion of the benefits associated with becoming a tutor, click here.

 The course is suitable for:

 Certain benefits of attending the course are unconditional.
 Specifically, you will learn how to be as good a tutor as you can be.
 For other benefits, you need to graduate - to pass the course.
 If you do – and we do our best to help you do so – then you become accredited as an APT Tutor (Level 1) or an Assistant Tutor.